If you use natural gas to heat your house or even cook, you may wonder how to save energy to save on your energy bills.

 The price per kWh of gas consumed was established once you signed the contract with your gas provider.

 Therefore, if you need to know how much you are paying for the kWh of gas consumed, you should check the contract or your gas bill.

-Alternatively, if don’t have access to your natural gas contract or your natural gas bills, this website does show the natural gas price in Europe.
+Alternatively, if you don’t have access to your natural gas contract or your natural gas bills, this website does show the natural gas price in Europe.

 Or, if you don’t live in Europe, this other website shows the natural gas price in the world.
 Note that the price is displayed by default in USD.

 Liquids like propane, gasoline, or diesel are measured in liters.

-Because the amount of natural gas per cubic meter varies depending on both the temperature and the pressure of the natural gas, the gas providers are obligated to bill natural gas consumption in Kilowatt hours.
+Because the amount of natural gas per cubic meter varies depending on the temperature and the pressure of the natural gas, the gas providers are obligated to bill natural gas consumption in Kilowatt hours.

 It does depend on what was defined in the contract you signed with your gas provider.

 m3 stands for cubic meters.